knative/docs/docs/developer/eventing/sources/kafka-source/README.md

         segment.bytes: 1073741824
     ```

-2. Deploy the `KafkaTopic` by running the command:
+2. Deploy the `KafkaTopic` YAML file by running the command:

     ```bash
     kubectl apply -f <filename>.yaml
     ```

-    Where `<filename>` is the name of your KafkaTopic YAML file.
+    Where `<filename>` is the name of your `KafkaTopic` YAML file.

     Example output:
     ```bash
     kafkatopic.kafka.strimzi.io/knative-demo-topic created
     ```

-3. Ensure that the `KafkaTopic` is running, by running the command:
+3. Ensure that the `KafkaTopic` is running by running the command:

     ```bash
     kubectl -n kafka get kafkatopics.kafka.strimzi.io
     ```

     Example output:
     ```bash
     NAME                 AGE
     knative-demo-topic   16s